Tanner v. United States: Background

-After the defendant was found guilty of mail fraud, his attorneys filed several motions after they discovered that seven of the jurors drank alcohol during the noon recess.
-Four of them consumed between them "a pitcher to three pitchers" of beer during various recesses.
-Of the other three, one said that, on several occasions, he observed two jurors having one or two mixed drinks during the lunch recess, and one other juror, who was also the foreperson, having a liter of wine on each of three occasions.
-Juror Hardy also said that he and three other jurors smoked marijuana quite regularly during the trial.
-He also said that, during the trial, he observed one juror ingest cocaine five times and another juror ingest cocaine two or three times.
-One juror sold 1/4 lb of marijuana to another juror during the trial, and took marijuana, cocaine, and drug paraphernalia into the courthouse.
-One of the jurors described himself to Hardy as "flying".
+After the defendant was found guilty of mail fraud, his attorneys filed several motions after learning that seven of the jurors had consumed alcohol during the trial's noon recesses.
+Four of the jurors had consumed, between them "a pitcher to three pitchers" of beer during various recesses.
+Of the other three, one juror reported that he had observed two jurors drinking one or two mixed drinks on several occasions during lunch recess, while another juror, the foreperson, had consumed liter of wine on each of three occasions.

+The attorneys also uncovered evidence of drug use among the jurors.
+Juror Hardy testified that he and three other jurors smoked marijuana regularly throughout the trial.
+He also said that he had seen one juror use cocaine five times, and another use it two or three times.
+One juror sold 1/4 lb of marijuana to another juror during the trial, and brought marijuana, cocaine, and drug paraphernalia into the courthouse.
+Hardy also recalled one juror describing himself as "flying".